Dovetail joint

-A dovetail joint or simply dovetail is a joinery technique most commonly used in woodworking joinery (carpentry), including furniture, cabinets, log buildings, and traditional timber framing.
+A dovetail joint (also dovetail, or in Europe a swallowtail, culvertail or fantail joint) is a joinery technique most commonly used in woodworking joinery (carpentry), including furniture, cabinets, log buildings, and traditional timber framing.
 Noted for its resistance to being pulled apart, also known as tensile strength, the dovetail joint is commonly used to join the sides of a drawer to the front.
 A series of pins cut to extend from the end of one board interlock with a series of 'tails' cut into the end of another board.
 The pins and tails have a trapezoidal shape.
 Once glued, a wooden dovetail joint requires no mechanical fasteners.

 History

 The dovetail joint technique probably pre-dates written history.
 Some of the earliest known examples of the dovetail joint are in ancient Egyptian furniture entombed with mummies dating from First Dynasty, the tombs of Chinese emperors, and a stone pillar at the Vazhappally Maha Siva Temple in India.
 The dovetail design is an important method of distinguishing various periods of furniture.